sjfke/tomcat-containers/wharf/PODMAN-KUBE.md

 * [Compose file version 3 reference](https://docs.docker.com/compose/compose-file/compose-file-v3/)
 * [Github: podman-compose](https://github.com/containers/podman-compose)

 The `podman-compose` command is a Python script, which supports a subset of [docker compose](https://docs.docker.com/compose/compose-file/03-compose-file/) files, but is not intended as a *plug-in* replacement.
-It is better to use `podman kube generate` and `podman kube play`, for more details see [Podman Compose or Docker Compose: Which should you use in Podman?](https://www.redhat.com/sysadmin/podman-compose-docker-compose)
+It is better to use `podman kube play`, for more details see [Podman Compose or Docker Compose: Which should you use in Podman?](https://www.redhat.com/sysadmin/podman-compose-docker-compose)

 The results of running `podman kube generate` are stored in [generated](./wharf/Podman/generated) folder.
 To be able to use, some manual editing of the *label* and *name* attributes is needed.